Eliza Atkins Gleason: Career

 She then took a position as the director of libraries at Talladega College in Alabama.
 In 1941 she established and became the first Dean of the School of Library Service at Atlanta University.

 Gleason left Atlanta in 1946 to join her husband – Dr. Maurice Francis Gleason – in Illinois, where he was setting up a medical practice after having served in the military.
 The Gleasons married in 1937 and had a daughter, Joy Gleason Carew, who is now a professor of Pan-African studies at the University of Louisville.
 After stints at Woodrow Wilson Junior College and Chicago Teachers College, as well as a term as a guest lecture at the University of Chicago, Gleason became an associate professor in library science at the South Chicago branch of the Illinois Teachers College in 1964.

 Gleason was the first African American to serve on the board of the American Library Association from 1942 to 1946.
 In 1978, she was appointed to the Chicago Public Library board and became the executive director of the Chicago Black United Fund.

-Legacy

-Gleason died in 2009 at 100 years old.
+Atkins was active in numerous professional and civic organizations.
+She was a member of the Women's Auxiliary of the Cook County Physicians Association and the Women's Auxiliary of the Meharry Medical College Alumni Association beginning in 1940.
+She also participated in the Hyde Park-Kenwood Community Conference (1950) and the Southeast Chicago Commission (1952), and was involved with the Independent Voters of Illinois starting in 1952.
+In 1961, she joined the Women's Auxiliary of the International College of Surgeons.
+From 1963 to 1965, she served as co-chair of the Fisk University Centennial Campaign and was a member of the executive committee of the Fisk University Alumni Association in 1964.
+Atkins was also affiliated with Phi Beta Kappa, Beta Phi Mu (the national honor society for library science), and the American Library Association.

+Death and legacy

+Gleason died on December 15, 2009; her 100th birthday.
 In 2010, she was posthumously inducted into the University of Louisville's College of Arts and Sciences Hall of Honor.

 The American Library Association awards the triennial Eliza Atkins Gleason Book Award in her honor for the best book written in English in the field of library history, including the history of libraries, librarianship, and book culture.

 Past recipients include: Dr. Cheryl Knott, Christine Pawley, David Allan, Carl Ostrowski, and Louise Robbins.